OrchidProtocol/blog.orchid.com/src/pages/blog/2020-12-09-windows-cli.md

 ### Run the Orchid client

 - Open the command prompt as Administrator
-    - Click the start button
+    - Click the Start/Windows icon button
-    - Type CMD
+    - Type `CMD`
-    - Right click the CMD icon and select `"run as administrator"`
+    - Right click the Command Prompt icon and select `"Run as administrator"`
-- At the CMD prompt, navigate to the folder where you downloaded the .exe and saved the .cfg file
+- At the command line prompt, navigate to the folder where you downloaded the .exe and saved the .cfg file
     - An easy way to do this is to copy the file path from the File Explorer top bar and then typing the command `"dir <pasted in filepath>"`
 - To run orchid, type `'orchidcd-win.exe --config orchid.cfg'`
 - To stop, terminate the program using CTRL+C

-Internet privacy tools have never been more important for workers in many industries and locations, who continue to work remotely due to the ongoing covid pandemic.
-Earlier this year the Orchid team made the decision to prioritize desktop clients, starting with MacOS in the spring.
-The launch of the Windows client beta continues this momentum.

-"The Windows beta launch represents a key milestone for Orchid, making its privacy solution available to more desktop users than ever," said Orchid co-founder and CEO Dr. Steven Waterhouse.
-"With many people continuing to work remotely for the foreseeable future, this release is an important step in ensuring everyone is able to use the Internet in safety and privacy."

-In addition to Windows, Orchid is available for [iOS and MacOS in the App Store](https://apps.apple.com/us/app/orchid-secure-networking/id1474884867), for Android in the  [Play Store](https://play.google.com/store/apps/details?id=net.orchid.Orchid&hl=en_US), and for [Linux](https://github.com/OrchidTechnologies/orchid/releases).
-Download Orchid today to start exploring the Internet freely.